 B2B customers want to be educated

-B2B customers yearn to be recognised for the boardroom decisions they make.
-If you’re in such a capacity, you must capitalise on existing product knowledge.
+B2B customers yearn to be recognized for the boardroom decisions they make.
+If you’re in such a capacity, you must capitalize on existing product knowledge.
 B2B customers rely on a host of B2B content resources.

 B2B marketing content becomes the right arsenal in this context.
 The content needs to brush prospects about the industry and products.
 If you can make them feel like experts in the industry, they’ll make a purchase.